-This table shows that they are chiefly found within the tropics,
+This table shows that they are chiefly found within the tropics, except in North India and Madagascar.

 I have refrained from adopting the specific name of esculenta for any of the preceding species, as has been proposed by some authors; and I subjoin the following history of this specific name in explanation of my reasons for its non-adoption.